chndler/message-queue-go/README.md

-# Basic Message Queue in Go
+# Message Queue in Go

 This is a basic implementation of a message queue system written in Go.
 It demonstrates a fundamental asynchronous communication protocol, allowing for a constant stream of data between applications.